xRomory/Bookly/README.md

 - They also have access to property listing.
 Admins can delete a property
 - Search Filter Function

+# Tech Stack
+- React 19
+- TailwindCSS
+- SCSS
+- React Router Dom (for navigation)
+- Django

 # How to install:
 - Make sure you have Node.js on your device
 - Once installed, git clone this branch to your terminal: <br> git clone -b bookly-frontend https://github.com/xRomory/Bookly-CTFDBMSL.git
 - Then, navigate to bookly directory.
 You can now install React packages: <br> npm install
 - After installing you successfully installed this React project. <br> *NOTE: YOU STILL NEED TO INSTALL THE DEPENDENCIES, AND MAKE SURE YOU CLONE THE RIGHT BRANCH* <br>

-# Dependencies used in this Project:
+# Dependencies used in this project:
 ***Please take the time to read the documentations*** <br><br> **For tailwind, this is not required.
 I personally use it because it makes my styling faster.
 I provided two versions because I'm not sure which version worked for me.**
 - Tailwind v4: <br> https://tailwindcss.com/docs/installation/using-vite
 - Tailwind v3 (Please skip step 1.
 I've already done this part): <br> https://v3.tailwindcss.com/docs/guides/vite